jenna-tb-ekwealor/academic-kickstart/content/publication/2021_jxb_ultraviolet/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'A partially hydrated *Syntrichia caninervis* shoot.'
+  caption: 'Two dry and dark brown *Syntrichia caninervis* shoots.'
-  focal_point: ""
+  focal_point: "smart"
   preview_only: false

 # Associated Projects (optional).